iotdomain/iotdomain-standard/myzone-standard.md

 }
 ~~~

-## Expiring Certificates
+## Expiring Identity Keys

-Depending on policy settings, the ZCAS can choose not to auto renew certificates after they have expired.
-This is more secure but it requires that the publisher is connected before the certificate expires.

-Once a certificate is expired, the administrator has again go through the procecss of joining the publisher to the zone.
+Depending on policy settings, the ZSAS can choose not to auto renew the identity keys after they have expired.
+This is more secure but it requires that the publisher is connected before the expiration date.
+Once the identity has expired, the administrator must again go through the procecss of joining the publisher to the zone.

 ## Signing Messages

-After all that work to issue keys and a certificate, it is now time to use them to make sure that published message are indeed from the publisher they claim to be from.
+After all that work to issue identity and keys, it is now time to use them to make sure that published message are signed by the publisher.

-A publisher **must** sign messages that it publishes.
-In cases where the signature cannot be verified the consumer has the option to ignore unverified sources.
+Unless stated otherwise, a publisher MUST sign messages that it publishes.
+In cases where the signature cannot be verified the consumer has the option to ignore unverified publishers.

 For example, an alarm company receives a security alert.
 The alert signature is verified to be from a registered client and not from a bad actor creating a distraction.
 The node location and alert timestamp are used to identify where and when the alert was given.

 ### Creating A Signature

-The method of signing uses [[RSA-PSS]](https://en.wikipedia.org/wiki/Probabilistic_signature_scheme)
-which is part of [[PKCS#1 v2.1](https://en.wikipedia.org/wiki/PKCS_1) and used in OpenSSL.
+The method of signing messages uses [ECDSA Elliptic Curve Cryptography](https://blog.cloudflare.com/ecdsa-the-digital-signature-algorithm-of-a-better-internet).
+Its keys are shorter than RSA, it has not (yet - Feb 2020) been broken and it is claimed to be [more secure than RSA](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/).

 Publishers sign their messages by:
-1. Create a hash of the message
+1. Create a hash of the message using SHA256
-2. Encrypt the hash using the private key
+2. Encrypt the hash using the private key using ECDSA

 See the example code:
-* golang: examples/example.go
+* golang: github: myzone.convention/examples/example.go
-* python: examples/example.py
+* python: github: examples/example.py
-* javascript: examples/example.js
+* javascript: github: examples/example.js

 ## Verifying A Message Signature